 Significance of Gap Analysis

-By using gap analysis, organizations can identify the shortcomings or deficiencies of the business and find ways to overcome them.
+- By using gap analysis, organizations can identify the shortcomings or deficiencies of the business and find ways to overcome them.

-It helps in quantifying these findings to help them make improvements for the future.
+- It helps in quantifying these findings to help them make improvements for the future.

-Gap analysis promotes the efficiency of your business by analyzing and evaluating the problems in the various business processes.
+- Gap analysis promotes the efficiency of your business by analyzing and evaluating the problems in the various business processes.

-Utilizing gap analysis also helps in managing the expectations of the workforce.
+- Utilizing gap analysis also helps in managing the expectations of the workforce.
 Gaps between their expectations and work experience can seriously impact productivity.

 Steps in Gap Analysis

-Analyzing the current business position – Firstly, organizations need to analyze their current business position to find the areas they need to improve to attain their goals and objectives.
+Firstly, organizations need to analyze their current business position to find the areas they need to improve to attain their goals and objectives.

-This step focuses on the organizational objectives and compares the current business position with the desired objectives in the form of quantitative data.
+This step focuses on the organizational objectives and compares the current business position with the desired goals through quantitative data.

-In the final step of gap analysis, the data is utilized to devise solutions for the improvement of the current state of business to the desired one.
+In the final step of gap analysis, the data is utilized to devise solutions for improving the current business state to the desired one.

 The aim of these steps is to bridge the gap between the present business state and the ideal business state.
-This requires a well-defined improvement plan that is approved by all the decision-makers of the business organization.
+This requires a well-defined improvement plan approved by all the decision-makers of the business organization.

 Organizations implement several tools to conduct a gap analysis.
 These tools help make the process easy and find effective solutions.
 Some of the most used gap analysis tools are:

-McKinsey 7S framework
+- McKinsey 7S framework